E-commerce

 Monitoring

-Alerts on brand name and flagship products to react quickly to impersonation.
+Alerts on brand name and flagship products to react quickly to impersonations.

 Influencer contracts